top of page

 Short & Long Versions

-This apparition story is presented in two ways:
+This apparition story is presented in three ways:

 • Full story that reveals what occurred in 1871 in Pontmain, France.
 This is lengthy and may be easier to read on a computer screen.